-The nomenclature of merchant navy ranking system is universally accepted by shipping companies and commercial vessels around the world.
-However, there can be minor changes in names and duties assigned to specific positions depending on the country to which the ship belongs.
+The nomenclature of the merchant navy ranking system is universally accepted by shipping companies and commercial vessels around the world.

-In general, the ranking system on merchant vessels in mainly divided into following categories:
+In general, the ranking system on merchant vessels mainly divided into the following categories:

 - Deck Department